Free Shipping on orders over $50---some exceptions apply.

 Bud's Faith Foundation

 Bud was known not only as a fisherman, but also as a man of abundant faith in Jesus Christ: a Christian.
-To this day Christianity serves as a foundation for our brand, our values, and how we try to live & work.
-But Bud didn't start out that way: you can read Bud's faith story here.
+This happened in the early 70's, but was so powerful that to this day Christianity serves as a foundation for our brand, our values, and how we try to live & work.

-Fishing Politics
+Fishing for Everyone, and Fishing Politics

 Bud was influential in a controversial "gigging and bowfishing ban" that was in place for 8 years in the 1960-70's in the Spring River watershed in Jasper & Lawrence counties.
 He stated that he wasn't opposed to bowfishing, but was opposed to gigging because the dams (milldams) on the river didn't allow fish to migrate, and the relative shallowness of the river didn't allow them to hide from wintertime gigging.
 Although the ban had lots of support locally---98% of over 400 of Bud's customers signed a petition in favor of the measure---it was lifted in 1976.
 Conservation officials couldn't find any data that showed gigging and bowfishing in Missouri streams, even those with clearer water than the local streams, had a negative impact on fishery populations.